sguzunov/docs/docs/getting-started/01_what-is-glue42/03_architecture/architecture.md

 ### Connectors

-[**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a set of [Connectors](../../../connectors/general-overview/index.html) for integrating 3rd party applications (MS Office, Bloomberg, Salesforce, etc.) with Glue42 enabled applications.
-The Connectors expose functionalities provided by a specific 3rd party application, so that they can be re-used in Glue42 enabled apps.The Glue42 [Excel Connector](../../../connectors/ms-office/excel-connector/javascript/index.html), for instance, allows applications to open an Excel sheet, populate it with data from the application and receive updates when the data in Excel is changed.
+[**Glue42 Enterprise**](https://glue42.com/enterprise/) comes with a set of [Connectors](../../../connectors/general-overview/index.html) for integrating third-party applications (MS Office, Bloomberg, Salesforce, etc.) with Glue42 enabled applications.
+The Connectors expose functionalities provided by a specific third-party application, so that they can be re-used in Glue42 enabled apps.The Glue42 [Excel Connector](../../../connectors/ms-office/excel-connector/javascript/index.html), for instance, allows applications to open an Excel sheet, populate it with data from the application and receive updates when the data in Excel is changed.

 ## Additional Services